AdobeDocs/advertising.nl-NL/help/creative/creative-libraries/creative-attach-detach-bundles.md

 <!-- Edit all, including the metadata and title, plus the links within TOC and bundle-manage.md, once this feature is available.  -->

-U kunt standaardcreatieve elementen aan standaardbundels en dynamische creatieve elementen aan dynamische bundels vastmaken zodat u hen aan [ kunt toevoegen en ervaringen ](/help/creative/experiences/experience-about.md).
+U kunt standaardvertoningscreatieven aan standaardvertoningsbundels, standaard videocreatieven aan standaardvideobundels, en dynamische vertoningscreatieven aan dynamische vertoningsbundels vastmaken zodat u hen aan [ en ervaringen ](/help/creative/experiences/experience-about.md) kunt toevoegen.
 Elke bundel kan slechts één van elke combinatie \[creatieve grootte + taal\] bevatten.

 <!--
 You can also detach a creative from a bundle to remove the association between the two, so that the creative is no longer used for experiences that target the bundle.
 Detaching a creative from the bundle doesn't delete the creative from the Creatives tab in your creative library.